maxdan94/NeighSim/README.md

 Note that the programs are embarrassingly parallel and using k threads will divide the time by k (up to some large k).

-On a commodity machine using a single thread and without removing hubs' edges:
+On a commodity machine using a single thread:

 ### sim.c:
 - On https://snap.stanford.edu/data/com-Amazon.html (1M edges): 1 second